benwiz/graphics/README.md

 - Balloons (or hot air balloons) rising
   - Use a physics engine (matter.js?) to make them pop.
 I think they'll need to be made up of lines or particles to pop correctly... probably just lines will do fine.
+- Make tetris using rough.js... this should probably be its own repo.
+Maybe it should use TypeScript or ClojureScript.

 ## To Do

+- noisy-shapes
+  - rough.js implementation
+    - Once `roughShapesMirror()` is mostly done, copy it and make `roughShapesMirrorTetris()` using tetris shapes.
+It could be animated.
+    - Consider a sketch where there is a box.
+Inside the box use high roughness, outside use low roughness.
+Representing chaotic inside and calm outside.
+    - Consider an animation because the roughness is a sort of randomness
+  - custom implementation

+- wet-and-sharp
+  - Look into more abstract reflections (check out out/cool-bug.png)

+- blinking-eyeballs
+  - Optimize the pause

 - animated-scales
   - hypnotic evil eye
   - pointilism spiral hypnotic evil eye
   - wavy concentric circles

-- blinking-eyeballs
-  - Optimize the pause

-- wet-and-sharp
-  - Look into more abstract reflections (check out out/cool-bug.png)

-- noisy-shapes
+    - Consider using rough.js?
-  - rough.js implementation
-  - custom implementation

 - Create a customized html template (don't start from scratch but copy an already built example)
   - Needs dropdown or radio buttons to select between functions